Be Prepared…Just in Case…

 You may also want to add other items to your longer-term storage such as sugar, nonfat dry milk, salt, baking soda, and cooking oil.
 To meet nutritional needs, also store foods containing vitamin C and other essential nutrients.
 Packaging RecommendationsRecommended containers for longer-term storage include the following:

 PETE Bottles For Longer-Term StorageBottles made of PETE (polyethylene terephthalate) plastic can be used with oxygen absorbers to store products such as wheat, corn, and dry beans.
 PETE bottles are identified on the container with the letters PETE or PET under the recycle symbol.
-Other types of plastic bottles typically do not provide an adequate moisture or oxygen barrier for use with oxygen absorbers.
-Do not use containers that were previously used to store nonfood items.
-PETE bottles can also be used for shorter-term storage (up to 5 years) of other shelf-stable dry foods such as white rice.
-Moisture content of stored foods should be about 10 percent or less.
-When moist products are stored in reduced oxygen packaging, botulism poisoning may occur.
 Packaging in PETE Bottles

 Filling pouches